 Caltrans District 8 Biological Studies conducted early coordination with USFWS and CDFW.
 They had two joint meetings with USFWS and CDFW on May 1, 2024, and May 15, 2024, to obtain clarification on the WR-MSHCP requirements.
+Subsequent meetings were held and USFWS and CDFW awarded consistency with the WR-MSHCP on December 10, 2024 (Appendix I).
+CDFW also submitted public comments on the draft environmental document on August 26, 2024, and Caltrans has responded to their comments (Appendix J).

-One official U.S. Fish and Wildlife Service (USFWS) list of federally threatened, endangered, and proposed species, critical habitat, and candidate species that may be affected by the project was requested and received on May 1, 2024, using the USFWS IPaC website (Appendix E).
+An official U.S. Fish and Wildlife Service (USFWS) list of federally threatened, endangered, and proposed species, critical habitat, and candidate species that may be affected by the project was requested and received on October 8, 2024, using the USFWS IPaC website (Appendix E).